fishing tips for bass

 When choosing your soft plastics, pay close attention to color selection.
 Herring and black are particularly productive choices.
 Herring-colored baits effectively mimic the natural prey of stripers, while black soft plastics can resemble eels, another favored food source.
 Black soft plastics can be especially successful in low-light conditions or murky waters.

 One effective strategy is to fish your soft plastics near the bottom, where striped bass often hunt.
 This approach increases the likelihood of your bait being noticed and attacked by a hungry stripper.
-For this, ensure your soft plastic is rigged correctly to maintain its action and appeal as it moves through the water.
+Ensure your soft plastic is rigged correctly to maintain its action and appeal as it moves through the water.

 Jigs and Spoons